hannafolsz/hannafolsz.github.io/_pages/research.md

 3. How Should Mainstream Parties Campaign Against Undemocratic Leaders?

-4. Local Government as Shelter for Opposition in Democratic Backsliding in Hungary and Poland.
+4. Local Government as Shelter for the Opposition: Evidence from Hungary and Poland.
 With [Anna Grzymala-Busse (Stanford University)](https://amgbusse.stanford.edu)

 ## Publications
 ------